Shipley Skinner Conservation Science Call for Proposals

 academic accomplishments, including contributions to published or in-press research in the field,

-professional recognition in the field, and a demonstrated record of University and/or public
+professional recognition in the field, and a demonstrated record of university and/or public

 service.